 As Twain comes more into contact with death and loss in his own personal life, he seems to descend more and more into pessimism, nihilism, and rage against the world, humanity, and religion.
-Rather than acceptance or belonging, the fruits of a mind that has confronted death and fear and come to terms with them in a healthy way, his writing is filled with resentment and alienation and the denial of intrinsic value, goodness, or meaning in humanity or the world in general.
-Even his own wife lamented his pathological venom.
-“Why always dwell on the evil until those who live beside you are crushed to the earth and you seem almost like a monomaniac?”
+Rather than acceptance or belonging — the fruits of a mind that has confronted death and fear and come to terms with them in a healthy way — his writing is filled with resentment and alienation and the denial of intrinsic value, goodness, or meaning in humanity or the world in general.
+Even his own wife lamented his pathological venom: “Why always dwell on the evil,” she asks, “until those who live beside you are crushed to the earth and you seem almost like a monomaniac?”

 I said earlier that the terminology of “folklore of the day and night” is not intended as a system of judgment or assessment of value.
 Both night and day contain essential aspects of human experience, and a life lived to the fullest must embrace and include both.
 Folklore can be both prescriptive and descriptive in its relevance to human life; it records our deepest strivings and most desperate searches, and can, at its best, provide signposts of varying reliability along the way.
 Mark Twain’s lifelong fascination with and usage of folklore shows that he clearly understood this on some level, for he engaged both elements to great effect in his writing.